ccrosby1/cst-323/phonebook/docs/activity4.md

  - Console output of successful Maven build

- 3. In the Elastic Beanstalk environment, go to Configuration → Updates, Monitoring, and Logging and select Edit
+ 3. In the Elastic Beanstalk environment, go to Configuration, then under Updates, Monitoring, and Logging select Edit

  4. Update PORT environment variable to 8080

- 5. Apply changes and wait for AWS to redeploy the environment

- 6. Go to the environment and click Upload and Deploy
+ 5. Go to the environment and click Upload and Deploy

- 7. Upload the JAR file generated during Maven build
+ 6. Upload the JAR file generated during Maven build

- 8. Deploy and wait for the health indicator to return to OK
+ 7. Deploy and wait for the health indicator to return to OK

  ![Beanstalk health](images/AWS-BS.png)

  - JAR file uploaded to AWS and Health reporting as 'OK'

- 9. From the dashboard, click the environment URL to confirm application loads
+ 8. From the dashboard, click the environment URL to confirm application loads

  ![Phonebook running](images/AWS-phonebook.png)